Wired vs Wireless Headphones – Making the Right Choice

 For ultimate sound quality, IR headphones are the champion of wireless headsets.

-Unfortunately, range is sacrificed in order to achieve this which limits their capabilities.
+Unfortunately, the range is sacrificed in order to achieve this which limits their capabilities.
 IR headphones are also generally more expensive than both Bluetooth and 2.4GHz headphones.

 Wired vs Wireless Headphones

 With so many options for wireless headphones out there, why are wired headphones still so prevalent?
 True audiophiles will often say they’d never use wireless headphones.

 Is this a refusal to “move with the times”, or are there legitimate reasons to stay plugged in?

 Wireless headphones are generally more expensive, purely for the reason that they’re wireless.
 This can be seen as a needless expense.
 If you have no real need for your headphones to be wireless, why pay more?

 This is especially true for infrared – since the range is so poor, the usual benefits of the “freedom” of wireless are lessened.

 For the average person listening in the gym or on a games console, sound quality differences will seem negligible between wired and wireless headphones.
 However, it is the main selling point for those who are in professions like music production.